simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 The descent is not steep, but the wind becomes stronger.
 It is necessary to cover the face with something, and one remembers the usefulness of Tibetan silk masks for traveling.
 During the day the snow slows down and beautiful white panoramas appear---whole masses of snowy cupolas and cones.
 There are even no birds.

 At six o'clock we pause on a broad river bed.
 Around us in the deep silence is a whole amphitheater of snowy summits.
 The delicacy of the pearly tones is a sight never seen before.
 There is a full moon---and the silence of cold, pure, undefiled nature.
-We cross the highest road of the world, eighteen thousand six hundred feet.
+We cross the highest road of the world, 18,600 feet.
 We cross the frontier of China.
 Our Chinese meditatively utters: "Chinese soil!" and for some reason shakes his head.

 - - - - -